Counting geodesics on expander surfaces: Filling geodesics

-We will prove this after \Cref{cla:comp-frac} below.
-In preparation, we will study measures of sets of tangent vectors in $B$ that avoid some element of $\mathcal B$, without the condition of being tangent to an actual closed geodesic.
+\begin{proof} In preparation, we will study the measure of the set of tangent vectors in $B$ whose trajectories avoid some $B_i$, without the condition of being tangent to an actual closed geodesic.